 This breed was created to be a dedicated herding dog and as guardians for families.
-They are fiercely loyal to their people and because of it, early socialisation is essential.
+Our experts say they are fiercely loyal to their people and because of it, early socialisation is essential.
 Getting them used to other dogs and new people will ensure they stay amicable even with strangers.

-Due to these traits, chow chows aren’t the best option for first time owners.
+Due to these traits, Chow Chows aren’t the best option for first time owners.
 These pups need consistency, patience and creativity.
-If you’ve never trained a pup before, they can be very challenging and end up overpowering you.
+I can tell you from firsthand experience that if you’ve never trained a pup before, they can be very challenging and end up overpowering you.

 10 to 12 years

 These are some of the most popular guard dogs for families, and for good reason!
-These well-rounded herding dogs were bred to survey land and take care of livestock.
+These well-rounded livestock guarding dogs were bred to survey land and take care of livestock.
 This selection has made them fearless, independent, loyal and strong-willed.

 Great Pyrenees are rising in popularity because of their looks.
-These are fluffy, majestic beasts that come in different tons of white and cream.
+These are fluffy, majestic beasts that come in different tones of white and cream.
 Despite the breeds soft look, they aren’t for everyone!

 Great Pyrenees are quiet, calm, and composed.
 They tend to be independent thinkers and training can be a challenge, even for experienced dog owners!
-These dogs are fiercely protective of what’s “theirs”, so you might see contradicting behaviours.
+In fact, our team of independent experts note that these dogs are fiercely protective of what’s “theirs”, so you might see contradicting behaviours.
 This might show by being patient with family kids while not tolerating others or protecting the family’s pets and aggressively scaring off those they don’t know.